openhab/org.openhab.binding.zwave/doc/wink/siren_0_0.md

 ### Parameter 3: Secondary Notification Length

 Secondary Notification Length
-This parameter defines the length of the Chime/secondary notification The following option values may be configured -:
+<p&gtThis parameter defines the length of the Chime/secondary notification</p&gt
+The following option values may be configured -:

 | Value  | Description |